empa-scientific-it/openbis/docs/user-documentation/advance-features/excel-import-service.md

 user is advised to use descriptive names that they can quickly remember/refer to later.

-If there are dependencies between files they should be submitted together or an error will be shown.
+> :red_circle: **If there are dependencies between files they should be submitted together or an error will be shown.**

 **Example:**